google/WebFundamentals/src/content/en/fundamentals/performance/audit/tools.md

   <p>If a browser can cache resources, it won't need to retrieve them from the network on subsequent
     visits.
-This improves load speed, cuts data cost and reduces network and server load — even for browsers that don't support caching via a Service Worker.
+This improves load speed, cuts data cost and reduces network and server load — even for browsers that don't support caching via a service worker.
     <a href="https://jakearchibald.com/2016/caching-best-practices/">Even if you're using the Cache
     API</a> it's important to enable browser caching.</p>